joe-dorward/the-python-programming-language/tkinter/rack-builder/rack_builder_v1.03_add_racks.md

 # * adds the import reference to 'xml.dom.minidom'
 # * adds the rack_dictionary
 # * gets the rack data
+# * adds the 'Rack' menu
-# * adds the racks, labels, and units
+# * adds the 'Add Racks' option to the 'Rack' menu

 from tkinter import Tk, Menu, Frame, Label import os